yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-started-with-1.0.md

 This is the default generator and will scaffold out a project containing [HTML5 Boilerplate](http://html5boilerplate.com), [jQuery](http://jquery.com) and [Modernizr](http://modernizr.com).
 [Twitter Bootstrap](http://twitter.github.com/bootstrap) can be optionally installed from the prompt you will be presented.

-Each project created with yo will also pull in relevant Grunt tasks which we feel are needed or useful for your workflow. _Be sure to follow the on-screen directions and type_ `npm install && bower install` _to ensure that both bower and grunt are install locally to your project._
+Each project created with yo will also pull in relevant Grunt tasks which we feel are needed or useful for your workflow. _Be sure to follow the on-screen directions and type_ `npm install && bower install` _to ensure that both bower and grunt are installed locally to your project._

 The webapp generator is considered the simplest possible start for a webapp.
 We also provide some framework generators can be used to scaffold out a project and later views, models, controllers and so on.